Georgije Nikolajević: Proclamation of Metropolitan

 Under the pressure of the Viennese court, Metropolitan Sava (Kosanović) had to resign, which was adopted on 10 September 1885, and the court declared Georgije Nikolajević the administrator of the Metropolitanate of Dabar-Bosna.
-In 1885, the Patriarchate of Constantinople elected him Metropolitan of Dabar-Bosna.
+In 1885, the Patriarchate of Constantinople elected him Dabar and Bosnia.
 He was ordained metropolitan on 2 February 1886.
 For the first year as a metropolitan, he visited every Orthodox house in Sarajevo.
 During his time as Metropolitan, Georgije Nikolajević ordained 7 deacons, 2 hierodeacons, 75 priests, and 4 hieromonks.
 While he was metropolitan, he consecrated 35 newly built and renovated churches, and he opened another 17.
 52 new churches were renovated and opened.
 He also made a new division of parishes.
 He provided state aid for priests from about 50 parishes, who could not provide for them.
 He also provided state aid for poor churches.
 Every year, 5–6 parish homes were built, and that was also financed by the state.

 Many churches in Bosnia, as well as in Herzegovina, did not have church books, which is why the liturgy was not served in many churches.
 Georgije Nikolajević solved this problem by reprinting Russian church books in Sarajevo at the expense of the state.

 Metropolitan Nikolajević helped all activities that had a Serbian character.
 When a committee for the erection of a monument to the Serbian writer Sima Milutinović Sarajlija was established in Sarajevo, the Metropolitan invited the parish clergy to join in collecting donations for the erection of the monument.

 He also founded the "Fund for Support of Widows and Orphans of Priests, Serbian-Orthodox Church in the Diocese of Dabar-Bosna", and on 22 February 1890, he called on the clergy to support the establishment of the fund and to help it come to life.
 The Metropolitan himself contributed 800 forints to the fund and bequeathed another 3,000 forints in his will.
 He also ordered that the priest who comes to the new parish give half of the income to the family of the previously deceased priest.
 He also called on priests to make donations for the construction of new churches.
 With his great gift of £15,000.
 The Metropolitan built a Serbian school in Blažuj in 1891.

 On the eve of the Feast of the Assumption of the Blessed Virgin Mary in 1892, Metropolitan Nikolajević visited Bosanska Gradiška, where the parish clergy and the people prepared a magnificent welcome for him.
 Touched by this welcome, he gave the citizens of Gradiška a foundation of 9,000 forints, which they used to erect a new parochial school building in the churchyard.

 By 1893, he had donated charitable contributions of about 70,000 forints from his savings.
 In his will, he also determined a lot of money for charitable donations, so that he gave a total of 135,523 forints to charity.